mrgelement/mrgelement.github.io/index.md

 ## About My Advisor

 [Lenore Cowen](http://www.cs.tufts.edu/~cowen/) is a professor of Computer Science at Tufts University.
 She holds a B.A. in Mathematics from Yale and a Ph.D. in Mathematics from MIT.
-Her primary research areas are in graphs, networks, and algorithms and their applications in computational molecular biology.
+Her research areas include applications of graphs, networks, and algorithms in computational biology and span from PPI prediction to coral reef genetics and ecology.

 ## About My Project